European Union Trademark

 - Searching of prior trademarks

-After examination for absolute grounds for refusal, the EUIPO establishes a search report, citing all prior identical and similar European Union trademarks.
+After examination for absolute grounds for refusal, the EUIPO establishes an optional search report, citing all prior identical and similar European Union trademarks.
 This report is then transmitted to the applicant as part of the European Union trademark registration procedure.

 - Registration